gamesbook/protograf/docs/source/commands.rst

   `Python packages <https://pypi.org>`_  |dash| can be used to further enhance your own script.

--  :ref:`AbstractBoard <abstractboard-command>` * - definitions for the board
+-  :ref:`AbstractGame <abstractgame-command>` * - definitions for the board
-   and pieces of an abstract game; *cannot* be drawn
+   and pieces of an abstract game; this *cannot* be drawn
 -  :ref:`AbstractState <abstractstate-command>` * - the layout of pieces on an
-   AbstractBoard
+   board defined in an AbstractGame
 -  :ref:`Arc <arc-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`Arrow <arrow-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`Band <band-command>` * - a geometric shape that can be drawn on a page